TimBilston/WorkflowManager/README.md

 KPIs were developed and displayed based on user authentication level.
 Relating to task completion % and late completion %.
 Allowed managers to track employee performance

 ## Software Explanation
+MVC software pattern was used to implement user interfaces, data, and controlling logic.
-CakePHP was used as the backend framework for this application A lot of the application was built with JQuery and PHP MySQL was used for the database
+CakePHP was used as the backend framework for this application A lot of the application was built with JQuery and PHP.
+Ajax queries were made to the database to keep the application fast and responsive
+MySQL was used for the database

 ![image](https://user-images.githubusercontent.com/99526472/156484361-5a4435f0-91cf-485f-b4ff-e00f2d4c21e9.png)